dspringuel-va/blog-posts/devops-handbook/README.md

 #### Automate our deployment process
 *What*

+The deployment process should be as automated as possible.
+In an ideal world, the pipeline should infer so much confidence that the number of manual steps to deploy code would be 0.
+Examples of automated steps
+include:
+- Building and packaging code in ways suitable for deployment
+- Restarting servers, applications, or services
+- Generating configuration files from templates
+- Running testing procedures

 *Why*

+Having automated deployment steps reduce the amount of manual human to be done during the deployment.
+Consequently, it makes the deployment more consistent throughout the organization, and less prone to human-error that could result into hard to detect/fix problems.
+Again, it also means that the total deployment time is reduced, which means a lower lead time.

 #### Decouple deployments from releases
 *What*

+In this context, a deployment is the installation of a given version of a system onto a given environment.
+A release is when a set of features is made available to the users of the system.
+There are many ways to decouple one from another.

+Blue/Green deployment: The goal of this deployment is to have two production environments running at the same time, where one has the change to introduce to the system.
+When the new environment is ready to serve traffic, a router will redirect the traffic from the old production environment to the new one.
+For example, in Kubernetes, this can be achieved with a Deployment resource.

+Canary deployment: A canary deployment builds on the blue/green deployment.
+Instead of redirecting all at once the traffic from the blue to the green environment, a canary deployment will gradually send traffic to the new environment, based on many factors such as user persona or randomness.

+Implement feature toggles (a.k.a. feature flags): In this pattern, there is only one production environment at a time.
+However, there are some conditional statements in the application code that show variant of a features based on the state of the toggle for a given user (or group of users).

 *Why*

+Decoupling deployment from releases allows new code and feature to live on real production environments.
+It allows another layer of confidence and safety when releasing new features.
+For example, if a problem is detected during a canary deployment at 1%, it means that probably at most 1% of the users will be affected by this defect.
+The problem can be fixed earlier, without any major disruption.
+Furthermore, patterns like the feature toggles allows easy rollbacks, or gracefully degrade performance if problems arise (e.g. Netflix showing static recommendations instead of personalized recommendations).

 ## The Second Way: The Technical Practices of Feedback